 Almost every part of the second section relates to and overturns a failure in the first section.

 1) Numbers tells the story of the people of God’s journey from Sinai to the border of the Promised Land.
-The foundational reason and explanation for this journey is God’s fulfillment of his promise to Abraham that his descendants would …
+The foundational reason and explanation for this journey is God’s fulfilment of his promise to Abraham that his descendants would …

-2) Those who disbelieve God, and disobey his commands fail to enter the Promised Land.
+2) Those who disbelieve God and disobey his commands fail to enter the Promised Land.